ChurchSuite/churchsuite-api/modules/addressbook.md

 ## Update an existing contact's details

-* `PUT /v1/addressbook/contact/1` will update the details of an existing contact in the database
+* `PUT /v1/addressbook/contact/1` will update the details of an existing contact in the database.
+If you include tags in this request please note that whatever you pass through will replace any tags already listed against the contact.

 ```json
 {